 In this section you will have an opportunity to apply your learning to your professional situation.
 This course assumes that most participants are classroom teachers who have access to students.
 If you are not teaching in a classroom, please contact the instructor for course modifications.
-If you start or need to complete this course during the summer, please try to apply your ideas when possible with youth from your neighborhood, at a local public library or parks department facility, (they will often be glad to sponsor community-based learning), with students in another teacher's summer classroom in session, students from past years, or use one of your own children or a relative.
+If you start or need to complete this course during the summer, please try to apply your ideas when possible with youth from your neighborhood, at a local public library or parks facility, with students in another teacher's summer classroom in session, students from past years, or use one of your own children or a relative.

-Assignment #7: (Required for 400 and 500 Level)
+Assignment #8: (Required for 400 and 500 Level)